MaxTheDreaded/alx-higher_level_programming/0x00-python-hello_world/README.md

-# ALX Higher Level Programming - Pyhton, Hello World
+# ALX Higher Level Programming - Python, Hello World

 This folder contains all tasks in the 0x00-python-hello_world project.